Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 Poetry simplifies dependency management and packaging by using **pyproject.toml**[^2] as the single source of truth.

-🛠️ Poetry Setup and Commands:

-<pre> ```bash # Install Poetry (recommended way) pipx install poetry # Or use the official install script curl -sSL https://install.python-poetry.org | python3 - # Create a new project poetry new my_project cd my_project # Add dependencies poetry add requests # Install dependencies (from pyproject.toml) poetry install # Update all dependencies poetry update # Remove a dependency poetry remove requests # Run a script inside Poetry’s virtual env poetry run python app.py ``` </pre>

-Example: Installing and Freezing with Poetry
+#### Working with Poetry Environments

-<pre> ```bash # Initialize a new Poetry project (creates pyproject.toml) poetry init # Add a package poetry add requests # Install dependencies (from pyproject.toml) poetry install # Export to requirements.txt (if needed) poetry export -f requirements.txt --output requirements.txt ``` </pre>

-📝 *Tip: Poetry manages a virtual environment automatically. **We** can run commands inside it using poetry shell.*
+Unlike pip, Poetry automatically manages a virtual environment for our project.
+When we run poetry install or poetry add, it:

-## Poetry (Dependency and packaging manager)

-- Poetry seamlessly integrates virtual environment management.

-- When we run `poetry install` or `poetry add`, it:
-  - Creates a virtual environment (usually in a cache).
+  - Creates a virtual environment (usually in a cache directory).
   - Resolves dependencies.
-  - Installs them into that environment.
+  - Installs them into the environment.

-- We can configure Poetry to store the virtual environment inside the project directory (rather than in the global cache) by adding this to your config.toml:
+We can configure Poetry to store the virtual environment inside the project directory (rather than in the global cache) by adding this to config.toml:
 <pre> ```toml [virtualenvs] in-project = true ``` </pre>

-- To activate the environment manually:
+To activate the environment manually:
 <pre> ```bash poetry shell ``` </pre>

-🔹 *Poetry provides a polished experience with integrated dependency and environment management.*
+📝 Tip: Use poetry run to execute scripts inside the managed environment.

+#### Poetry - Setup, Usage, and Dependency Management

+Here's a quick walkthrough of common Poetry commands for setting up and managing a Python project:

+<pre> ```bash # Install Poetry (recommended way) pipx install poetry # Or use the official install script curl -sSL https://install.python-poetry.org | python3 - # Create a new project poetry new my_project cd my_project # OR initialize Poetry in an existing project (creates pyproject.toml) poetry init # Add dependencies poetry add requests # Install dependencies (from pyproject.toml) poetry install # Update all dependencies poetry update # Remove a dependency poetry remove requests # Run a script inside Poetry’s virtual environment poetry run python app.py # Export dependencies to requirements.txt (if needed) poetry export -f requirements.txt --output requirements.txt ``` </pre>

 ### UV - Ultra-Fast Package & Project Manager